 Through careful stewardship of resources, Catholic Relief Services makes sure the funds you have so generously entrusted go where they are most needed.
 Accountability is a top priority for CRS.
 We want you to feel confident that your decision to give to CRS is a sound one, and that your donations will be used effectively and efficiently to make a lifesaving difference.

 Please take a moment to review some of the resources provided here and learn more about how we work.
 CRS is most thankful for your help; we would be unable to carry out our lifesaving work without it.

 CRS is efficient

-We are one of the most efficient organizations in the world.
-Did you know that 92 percent of the money we spend goes directly to programs that benefit the poor overseas?
-We work hard to keep our overhead down and consistently work smarter and find better ways of doing things to eliminate redundancies that often plague other organizations.
+Catholic Relief Services is one of the most efficient organizations in the world.
+Did you know that 94% of the money we spend goes directly to programs that benefit the poor overseas?
+We work hard to keep our overhead down and consistently work smarter, and to find better ways of doing things to eliminate redundancies that often plague other organizations.
 You are always welcome to review our financial statements.

 We strive for efficiency in all that we do.
 Under our Guiding Principles, based on Catholic social teaching, we follow the tenet of subsidiarity: A higher level of government—or organization—should not perform any function or duty that can be handled more effectively at a lower level by people who are closer to the problem and have a better understanding of the issue.
 In many of the countries where we work, our local Church partners represent an efficient network already on the ground.
 Their work allows us to mobilize quickly to distribute food, emergency supplies and information, often within hours of a disaster.
 Together, we can meet the most critical needs and then help people "build back better" so that their communities will be stronger and better able to contend with future events.